 - National Association of Female Executives (NAFE)

 - National Association for the Self-Employed (NASE)

 - Writers Guild of America (WGA)

 Navigating the complexities of small business health insurance can be daunting.
 This is why so many small business owners choose to work with insurance brokers or insurance agents.

 Ask for referrals for a good insurance broker/agent in your area.
 Brokers know the market in your state and can help you find the right coverage options at the best possible prices.

 Although brokers earn a commission when they sell an insurance plan to your business, they are supposed to work in your best interest and recommend the right plan for your needs.
 And when you consider how much time they can help you save, and how many costly errors they can potentially help you avoid, brokers often deliver good value to business owners.

-If you’re ready to hire your first employee, or if you want to re-evaluate your options for health insurance, there is plenty of help and information available to you.
+Working through all the health plan options can be a dizzying — if not intimidating and time-consuming — prospect.
+Thankfully, if you’re ready to hire your first employee, or if you want to re-evaluate your options for health insurance, the information offered in this article will help you get started.
 Small business health insurance is not always easy, but it can be done with research and a willingness to try some different options.